GAAIN Article in Keck School News

-GAAIN is offering training sessions in support of this program, email email@example.com with a few dates and times that work for you (note, we are in the Pacific time zone) and we will arrange a web-ex training session.
+Request a training session by emailing email@example.com with a few dates and times (note, we are in the Pacific time zone) and we will arrange a web-ex training session.

 Media Coverage of New GAAIN Study